feerik/eredan-itcg-client-api/README.md

 _**Eredan iTCG** and **Feerik** are registered trademarks from Feerik SAS._

-Where can I find some documentation about this REST API?
+Where can I find some documentation about the REST API?
 --------------------------------------------------------

 The REST API documentation is hosted [here](http://api.itcg.eredan.com/docs/ "Documentation").